 For a full list of ports that you must allow for the FortiGate-VM instance, see FortiGate open ports.
-For example, for Heartbeat sync ports, the security list must have the following:
+For example, for Heartbeat sync ports, you must have the following included in the security list:

 Ingress Rules

 3. Click Save Security List Rules.